Biomedical Waste

 What is Biomedical Waste?

-It is waste generated from procedures including any items saturated with blood or other potentially infectious materials (OPIM), such as bandages, gauze, or PPE, are considered regulated medical waste or biomedical waste.
+It is waste generated from medical procedures, including any items saturated with blood or other potentially infectious materials (OPIM), such as bandages, gauze, or PPE, that are considered regulated medical waste or biomedical waste.

 What is Trace Chemotherapy Waste?